Cost of living support

 As rising inflation and interest rates affect living costs, it is more important than ever to be in control of your money.

 On this page, you'll find resources and tips to help you manage your budget.
-We've also introduced a range of measures to ease financial pressures on students and increase support over the next academic year.
+We've also introduced a range of measures to ease financial pressures on students and increase support throughout the academic year.

 Support from York St John University

-The YSJ Larder in Holgate is a free shop providing non-perishable foods, supermarket vouchers, toiletries, household products and stationery free of charge to all students and postgraduate researchers.
+The YSJ Larder in Holgate provides non-perishable foods, supermarket vouchers, toiletries and household cleaning products free of charge to students and postgraduate researchers.